Traditional Plant-Based Cooking

 Equipment

-• Large non-stick soup pan or similar
+• Large non-stick soup pot, Dutch oven pot, or similar

-• Stick blender/food processor, potato masher optional
+• Immersion stick blender or food processor, or potato masher optional

 Ingredients